 This route invites us to visit some of the least known although highly interesting areas of the Cerrato.
 We begin our tour in the monumental village of Palenzuela.
-There stands several monuments such as its medieval castle and the magnificent churches of Santa Eulalia and San Juan Bautista.
+There stand several monuments such as its medieval castle and the magnificent churches of Santa Eulalia and San Juan Bautista.
 Also we will have a look at the Arco de la Paz, vestige of a gate leading to the town.
 Moreover, one should visit the San Francisco convent and the Hermitage of Our Lady of Allende the River.
 From Palenzuela, on another occasion, we can make the Carlos V Route, which includes the villages of Torquemada and Dueñas.

 ROUTE OF THE RIBERA DEL PISUERGA

-With this route we suggest you, traveler friend, to know the north of the Cerrato.
+With this route we suggest you, fellow traveler, getting to know the north of the Cerrato.
 So we begin our trip in Astudillo, where we can enjoy a rich Artistic and Historical set.
 The Arch of San Martín and the Remains of the Castillo de la Mota (Property of Cultural Interest) are what remains of the old fortified town.
 We can visit the Monastery of Santa Clara, which is partly built on what used to be the Palace of King Pedro I. Today, an interesting Museum is located there.

 In addition, the churches of Santa María, San Pedro and Santa Eugenia are conserved within the town.
 The Santa Eugenia church has become a large local museum.
 It displays part of the heritage of the aforementioned temples.
-One must visit the Cross Hermitage Cross which treasures the steps of Holy Week and the Hermitage of Torre Marte.
+One must visit the Cross Hermitage, which treasures the steps of Holy Week and the Hermitage of Torre Marte.
 Keep on strolling through the streets with emblazoned houses and go up to La Mota to see some wineries.

 The river Valdavia crosses the village of the same name.
 In this area you will find oaks, junipers and various shrubs along with a variety of medicinal and aromatic plants.
 Wild boars, foxes, wolves, roe deer, coots, herons and ducks are some species that we can find in this area.

 Following the course of the Valdivia River, we begin our route in Congosto de Valdavia.
 To the south of this town is the Dehesa de Tablares, where the Church of the Transfiguration is located.
-Also, it has an interesting Romanesque portal from the 13th century.
+Also, it has an interesting Romanesque main front from the 13th century.
 In addition, it has two lateral reliefs, one with the Pantocrator and the other with the Calvary.
 Finally, images of Saints Pedro and Pablo can be seen on the sides of this facade.

-We will continue to Puebla de Valdavia, Buenavista de Valdavia, Polvorosa and Renedo de Valdavia in which church we will see an interesting baptismal font.
+We will continue to Puebla de Valdavia, Buenavista de Valdavia, Polvorosa and Renedo de Valdavia in whose church we will see an interesting baptismal font.
 Then we head towards Arenillas de San Pelayo to see the remains of the church and monastery of Saint Pelayo.
 Its three apses, the capitals of the toral arch and chapter house are a Romanesque work from the 12th and 13th centuries.

 TIERRA DE CAMPOS, LAND OF CHURCHES AND MUSEUMS